deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt4-fourth-year.md

 *"Yeah pal.
 I would too, but trust me, right?
 We don't put our best at risk until we have to."*

-Arés' silence spoke volumes on what he thought of that assessment. "*Legs…"*
+Arés' silence spoke volumes on what he thought of that assessment. "*Legs..."*

 *"Nah mate.
 Said that for a reason.
 I'd rather have one of you bored and a jump away than fifty other medics right next to me in the fight, and you'd better bloody believe I mean that."*